dr-romster/tutorial/README.md

 `git log --grep=" "` - any text that matches what's in the quotes (global regular expression)

 #####three tree architecture

-	- working and repository
+- working and respoistory
-	- staging index -- make changes in staggered change steps useful when you are making multiple changes / steps to multiple files
+- staging index - make chagnes in staggered, change steps.
+Usfeul when you are making multiple changes / steps to multiple files

 Git uses checksums for each change set based on the changes committed the algorithm is __SHA-1__ hash and produces a 40 chr hash value